 Put simply, diabetes is a common condition where the amount of glucose in the blood at diagnosis is too high because the body cannot use that glucose as energy.
 Diabetes occurs when the body does not produce enough insulin (the hormone our pancreas creates which regulates the amount of glucose in the blood), or produces insulin but cannot use it properly.

 Diabetes can cause serious short-term and long-term health problems such as tiredness and lethargy, impaired healing, blurred vision, heart disease, kidney damage and many more horrible conditions that are bad for us as individuals and cost the NHS millions and millions to deal with. *A recent research study of Covid-19 deaths in the UK has also found that up to 2/3rds of hospital deaths have been amongst diabetes sufferers amid warnings that the condition more than doubles mortality risk.
-So, I’m taking responsibility for my health in a refocused way and hopefully, I’ll do my bit to relieve the pressure on our beleaguered NHS too.
+So, I’m taking responsibility for my health in a refocused way and, hopefully, I’ll do my bit to relieve the pressure on our beleaguered NHS too.

 The way forward

-Anyway, I’m now taking the steps I need to do to reduce my risk of developing Type 2.
+I’m now taking the steps that I need to follow to reduce my risk of developing Type 2.
 It hasn’t been a chore and it just means making the right tweaks to what I eat, when I eat it and staying really active.
 I’m not a qualified nutritionist or a Doctor but maybe I’ll inspire you to think more carefully about your diet and consider making some lifestyle changes too.
 We’re all different so, standard disclaimer, think carefully before embarking on anything drastic and don’t self-diagnose!

 I’m happy to share my new-found tips and tricks because the programme I’m on was written by a Doctor and is delivered by health experts in their various fields.
-If I mention any health jargon or stats, I’ll make sure they are referenced to official/credible sources, not flaky fake news sites, celebrity Instagram accounts or self-styled diet experts with no real substance.
+If I mention any health jargon or stats, I’ll make sure that they are referenced to official and credible sources, not flaky fake news sites, celebrity Instagram accounts or self-styled diet experts with no real substance.
 I’ve also been on the programme with about 25 other people (men and women of varying ages and backgrounds) so it’s been interesting to hear how others have coped and the difference that a few sensible and practical changes have made to them too.

 Pigeon Cottage Kitchen